 If you're hamstrings are so tight that you can't sit upright with the legs straight then this action may not work.
 (You could try sitting on an inclined sit up bench so that your butt is higher than your feet so that you can then lean your upper body forwards.
 Or focus on standing hamstring stretches.
-Frictional muscle control is one way of activating the leg muscles in standing poses.
+Frictional Arm and Leg Strength shows one way of activating the leg muscles in standing poses.
 You may find that it helps with improving your hamstring flexibility.)

 In the seated hamstring stretches pictured below, you can stretch the hamstrings either by tilting the pelvis forwards relative to the pelvis (such as in " Wide Leg Seated Forward Fold", " Janu Sirsasana A", or " Paschimottanasana").